mewnian/minesweeper-public/README.md

 # minesweeper-public
-Public version of the Minesweeper repository
+Public version of the Minesweeper repository.

+The executable is located in `release/build`.